curateteaching/digitalpedagogy/keywords/prototype.md

 However, there can be other goals as well.
 In this example, teams of incoming MA students in the University of Alberta HuCo program were asked before the first term began to create an augmented reality game (ARG).
 The goal of the assignment is to introduce them in a hands-on way to many of the concepts, technologies, and challenges that will be dealt with throughout their coursework.
 It is to whet their appetites, to provide context, for what they will soon learn in more depth.

 They only have one week to work on the project, so the teams work quickly, creating early concept sketches and designs for prototypes of the games that they then iterate until they can be tried out.
 This photo shows the screen for a game to help new students learn about the campus.

+> MATT: Can you add a sentence or two at the end to describe how others might incorporate this model into their own teaching?

 # "Prototypes as Models of Article Content"
 ![screenshot](images/prototype--model-of-article-content.jpg)